Ashiii10/Mall-customer-segmentation/README.md

 Feature Engineering: Add more features like purchase history, location data, or behavioral patterns from online activity to further refine the clusters.

-Model Deployment: Create an interactive dashboard for businesses to explore customer segments and use the model for real-time customer profiling.